 At the north end of the canyon is the Chicoasén Dam and its artificial reservoir, one of several on the Grijalva River, which is important for water storage and the generation of hydroelectric power in the region.

-The canyon and national park is the second most important tourist site in Chiapas, drawing mostly Mexican visitors who see the canyon from boats which embark on the river from Chiapa de Corzo.
+The canyon and national park is the second most important tourist site in Chiapas, drawing mostly Mexican visitors who see the canyon from boats that embark on the river from Chiapa de Corzo.

 The Sumidero Canyon was formed by cracks in the earth’s crust along with erosion by the Grijalva River.
 The process of its formation began about 35 million years ago, making the Sumidero contemporary with the Grand Canyon on the Colorado River.